 Why?

-Well, perhaps the top locations in Vienna for exhibitions featuring prestigious contemporary artists are the Albertina and Albertina Modern museums.
+Well, perhaps the top locations in Vienna for exhibitions featuring prestigious latter-day artists are the Albertina, Albertina Modern and Belvedere museums.

-At the Art Austria event I visited, works by all those names graced walls and displays.
+At the Art Austria event I visited in 2025, works by all those names graced walls and displays.
+And I’ve seen, for example, Klimt, Kokoschka, and Picasso at a previous edition.

-As such, it all felt like a private exhibition of Austria’s best, laced with international names and upcoming talent.
-And, of course, with the chance to talk shop and art with gallery staff and, in some cases, the artists themselves.
+As such, it all feels like a private exhibition of Austria’s best, laced with international names and upcoming talent.
+And with the chance to talk shop and art with gallery staff and, in some cases, the artists themselves.

-Aside from the headline names, I was much taken with the high-gloss sculptures of Mario Dalpra at Galerie Gans, for example.
-And Patrick Hughes’s reverspective sculpted paintings held me frozen in confused awe at the Bakerhouse Gallery.
+On my last visit, I was much taken with the cityscapes of Gottfried Salzmann at Kunsthandel Widder, for example.
+And Lucia Riccelli’s portraits held me frozen in awe at Kunsthaus Wiesinger.

 Dates, tickets & tips

-The Art Austria takes place in the MuseumsQuartier (MQ), both indoors and in marquee tents in front of the complex.
-(The MQ itself is a home to contemporary art and culture.)
+Art Austria takes place in the MuseumsQuartier (MQ), both indoors and in marquee tents in front of the complex.
+The MQ itself is a home to contemporary art and culture.

 Vienna has a fair few events of this kind for art fans.
 Check the suggestions at the bottom of this page, for example.

 And, of course, Vienna’s main art museums and venues have numerous public exhibitions on at any one time.
-See these listings for an idea of what’s on and what’s coming up.
+See these listings and the May event highlights for an idea of what’s on and what’s coming up.

 How to get to the MQ